Get 20% off on Office IVR & WhatsApp Solution. Try IVRTry IVR Demo WhatsappDemo Whatsapp

 It’s one of my personal favorite and best sales books of all time.
 If it was published almost 100 years ago, you know you’re looking at one of the finest sales books ever written, yet the principles are still applicable to today’s world.
 Dale Carnegie authored this book in 1936, and it is still relevant today.
 If everyone read and followed this book, the world would be a better place to live in.

-The Psychology of Selling
+21: Books About Sales: The Psychology of Selling

 Author: Brian Tracy

 Brian Tracy was raised with sales training and growth instilled in him.
 He speaks to thousands of people each year and has published more than 45 books, the most significant of which is The Psychology of Selling.
 This book will help you get inside your prospects’ heads while also addressing the psychological toll that sales may have on the salesperson herself (self-esteem, fear of rejection).
-Tracy, who previously penned the best-selling book’s goals and how the best leaders lead, will inspire readers to strive for greater success.

-More Sales, Less Time
+22. Best Books For Salespeople: More Sales, Less Time

 Ever felt that you have things lined up but don’t have enough time in the day?
 If that’s the case, you are undoubtedly a stressed-out salesperson.
 It’s hardly surprising, given that quotas are increasing and faster turnarounds are required.
-You’ll discover how to recover your time by removing big-time sinks, streamline your sales process to minimize redundancies and lost time, and remain on top of your sales game in this book

 Without a doubt, these books will improve your sales abilities, increase your leadership presence, educate you toward developing effective teams, provide you with alternative problem-solving methods, and show you how to execute your work better.
 But each of us has our own set of aims and interests.
 So, which one do you think is the best sales book for you, or which book wins your vote for the best book?